The Ultimate Guide To Oak Valley Ski Resort In Korea

-December in Korea means icy cold winters, a white Christmas, and of course, the chance to ski at one of the many resorts in the country.
+December in Korea means icy-cold winters, a white Christmas, and of course, the chance to ski at one of the many resorts in the country.

 As soon as winter hit, I headed to Oak Valley Ski Resort (오크밸리 리조트) to test out their slopes.
+I did this day trip from Seoul, and it turned out to be one of the best things I did while living in Korea.

 Torn Tackies contains affiliate links.
 If you make a purchase using one of these links, I may receive compensation at no extra cost to you.
 See my disclosure for more information.

-Oak Valley Snow Park: Quick Overview
+Oak Valley Snow Park: Overview

-- Distance from Seoul: Under 2 hours (100 km)
+Distance from Seoul | Less than 2 hour drive (100 km)

-- Pros: Great for beginners
+Pros | Great for beginners

-- Cons: Limited slope variety for those with more experience
+Cons | Limited slope variety for those with more experience

-- Best ski package: Oak Valley ski day trip from Seoul
+Best ski tour | Oak Valley ski day trip from Seoul

-About Oak Valley Ski Resort, Korea
+About Oak Valley Ski Resort

 Oak Valley Resort is one of the closest ski resorts to Seoul, lying only 100km from the capital city.